 Data diodes offer a category of devices that can help mitigate issues created by the cybersecurity skills shortage.
 They are hardware-based solutions that are unhackable in their inherent design (physically enforced, rather than enforced by software configuration or policy), which obviously makes them highly secure.
 As an added benefit, they do not require dedicated resources to constantly maintain and keep up to date with rule revisions and patches.

 This has proven particularly helpful to industrial and CI organizations which are primarily dedicated to uptime and safety, rather than cybersecurity.
 Once the data diode is set up (usually within minutes) the system simply works and is usually left alone until the next patching window (for feature upgrades and optimization).
-Owl Cyber Defense solutions have been protecting hundreds of CI customers and facilities for many years, and now other markets such as financial services, pharmaceuticals, transportation, and more are beginning to realize the security and cost benefits of Owl data diodes.
+Owl Cyber Defense solutions have been protecting hundreds of government and CI customers and facilities for many years, and now other markets such as financial services, pharmaceuticals, transportation, and more are beginning to realize the security and cost benefits of Owl data diodes.

 In a world of increasing number of unsecured connections and continuous streaming of proprietary data to the cloud, data diodes can protect your network and alleviate risks while requiring only a fraction of the cybersecurity and IT resources in comparison to commonly utilized solutions like firewalls and expensive threat analysis tools.